 Cost of Living in Vietnam for Expat

 Vietnam is a great option for expats who want to stretch their budgets further than in the UK.
 It is possible that your expenses could be a third of what they were back home for everyday necessities.
-How far your money goes is really dependent on you and which city you live in.
+How far your money goes is really dependent on you and the city you live in.

-If you plan on driving in Vietnam you will want to read this.
+If you plan on driving in Vietnam, you will want to read this.
 You cannot rent a car or bring a car into the country as you need a Vietnamese driving license for that.
 However, you can own a motorcycle, and many expats get around the country that way.
 In fact, it is a great way to get around and many locals wave you by with big smiles on their faces.
 It is a great way to experience the real Vietnam.

 Moving to Vietnam is also a straightforward process.
 The country has many ports so finding one near your new home is easy.
 Once you have booked your shipping you will need to move your goods to your new home.